gwcbi/HPC/commandline.md

 Resumes last stopped job in the foreground

-tab: autocompletes while typing tab tab: see aailable autocomplete
+tab: autocompletes while typing

+tab tab: see available autocomplete

+`ls -ll`
+Lists the files in a directory as well as their dates and permissions

+`du -sh`
+This tells you the disk usage--what is taking up space in a directory

 `chmod`
 Change permissions